-The Registrar of Companies ( ROC ) is an office under the Ministry of Corporate Affairs (MCA), which is the body that deals with the administration of companies and Limited Liability Partnerships in India.
-At present, 22 Registrar of Companies (ROCs) is operating in all the major states/UT’s.
+The Registrar of Companies ( ROC ) is an office under the Ministry of Corporate Affairs (MCA), which is the body that deals with the administration of companies and Limited Liability Partnerships (LLPs) in India.
+At present, Registrar of Companies (ROCs) are operating in all the major states/UT’s.

-The Registrar of Companies maintains a registry of records concerning companies which are registered with them and allows the general public in accessing this information on payment of a stipulated fee.
+Registrar of Companies maintains a registry of records concerning companies which are registered with them and allows the general public to access this information on payment of a stipulated fee.
 The Central Government preserves administrative control over the Registrar of Companies with the help of Regional Directors.
 As of today, there are seven Regional Directors, supervising the operations of ROCs within their relevant regions.

 No company can come into existence by itself.
-It requires a certificate of incorporation issued by the Registrar of Companies after finalization of several statutory requirements.
+It requires a certificate of incorporation issued by the Registrar of Companies after the finalization of several statutory requirements.
 As part of the statutory process, the promoters need to submit several documents to the Registrar of Companies.

 After authenticating the documents, the ROC inputs the company’s name in the register of companies and releases the certificate of incorporation.
 The Registrar together with the certificate of incorporation also issues a certificate of commencement of business.
-A public limited company is required to get this certificate prior commencing business.
+A public limited company is required to get this certificate prior to commencing business.

 ROC can refuse to register a company on various grounds.
-The Memorandum of Association (MOA) which is filled with the registrar comprises of five clauses viz. name clause; objects clause; registered office clause; capital clause and liability clause.
+The Memorandum of Association (MOA) which is filled with the registrar comprises five clauses viz. name clause; objects clause; registered office clause; capital clause and liability clause.

 There is no end to the association of the ROC and a company.
 For instance, a company might require changing its name, objectives or registered office.
 In every such instance, a company would have to intimate the ROC after completion of the formalities.

-As per the provisions contained in section 117 of the Companies Act, every resolution is required to be filed with the ROC within 30 days of being passed.
+As per the provisions contained in section 117 of the Companies Act, 2013, every resolution is required to be filed with the ROC within 30 days of being passed.
 The Registrar of Companies needs to record all such resolutions.
-The Company law has also laid down the penalty in case of failure to file the resolutions with the registrar within the stipulated time.
+The Companies Act, 2013, has also laid down the penalty in case of failure to file the resolutions with the registrar within the stipulated time.